Config Commands

 nv config apply

-Applies the current pending configuration.
+In Cumulus Linux 5.8 and earlier, the nv config apply command applies the current pending configuration.
 This command does not save the configuration; the configuration does not persist after a reboot.
-To save the startup configuration automatically when you run nv config apply without having to run the nv config save command, run the nv set system config auto-save enable on command, described in the System Configuration section of the Set and Unset commands.
+To save the startup configuration automatically when you run nv config apply without having to run the nv config save command, run the nv set system config auto-save enable on command.

 You can specify the following options with the nv config apply command: